Signed in as:

 Outside of the band, Paul is happily married to Lynn, and has four children, Jon, Sean, Keira, and Andrew.
 His “day gig” is as a music teacher and music director/organist at St. Odilo Catholic Church in Berwyn, IL.
 Paul enjoys fitness, gardening, cooking, and in the presence of mountains, Paul will always find one to climb!

-Qumran Records is the combined expertise of Lothar Keller, Tony Spillman and Mike Smith.
+Qumran Records is the combined expertise of Lothar Keller and Tony Spillman.
 Together, they have created a worldwide network of like-minded industry types who share their vision for the highest possible success of their artists.
 They have a sincere, vested interest of their clients and work to promote and support the artists they choose to work with in the highest regard.
 Qumran Records brings SPILLAGE music to the American masses.
 Check out their website here: www.qumranrecords.com

 No Dust Records is based in Wezep, the Netherlands, and was created by Henk van Delden who simply had a desire to deliver music with the intent of getting people enthusiastic about albums they may not have heard before or could not get access to!
 No Dust Records is focused on promoting independent bands and keeping the "underground" scene alive, and is also their own record label that has signed SPILLAGE for distribution outside of the US.
 Check out their website here: www.nodustrecords.com